ruskofd/k8s-lab/README.md

 ### Bootstrap a cluster

-To bootstrap a cluster, simply use the following command :
+To bootstrap the cluster, simply use the following `k0sctl` command :

 ```shell
 $ k0sctl apply -c ./k0s/cluster.yml